 The Australian Competition and Consumer Commission (ACCC) website explains the meaning of each label and your rights as a consumer.

-Developing the food labelling system
+Developing the country of origin labelling system for food

 We consulted with industry and consumers about a new food labelling system and carried out market research.
 Our findings showed strong support for a new food labelling system.
 Consumers called for greater clarity about where their food comes from.